Posts Tagged ‘border town’

 On other days of the week, the outside market has the usual range of food, clothing and homeware stalls.

 Special mention has to go to Alexander Gourmet Med, a Mediterranean food specialist who’s usually there on a Saturday.
-The owner is extremely passionate & knowledgeable about everything he sells.
+Alex is extremely passionate & knowledgeable about everything he sells.
 He knows where it was made, which family made it, the methods they used and what makes it unique.
 We buy great olives & other antipasti, honey, chocolate, coffee, olive oil and balsamic vinegar.
-He’s an endless source of birthday & Christmas presents!
+He’s an endless source of birthday & Christmas presents for friends & family!

 We hope you get the chance to visit one day!